Seeking justice - an open letter from Olha Stefanishyna

 It took me a while to understand it.
 I was in a foreign country with a new language and legal environment.
 I started to suspect that it wasn't the flu several days after the attack.
 I found myself unable to accept it on two levels: the complete absence of my memory about the event, and the sheer inconceivable nature of what had transpired.
 At first, I thought I could have an issue with adaptation.
 I started to check health and visit doctors to learn what happened.
 I covered all the costs myself.
 Some managers discussed my personal medical information after that, accessed without my consent.
 The company treated me as an object, not as a person.

 During my time in Austin, I became a target of systematic dehumanization.
 It started at Walmart and expanded throughout the community.
 My attackers manipulated social opinion through political tensions, fears, and prejudices.
-They labeled me as a "Russian scout," then a "Ukrainian prostitute," then "mentally retarded", "bueatifull trash", "dumpster", "liar", "happy layer" and "mentally unstable".
+They labeled me as a "Russian scout," then a "Ukrainian prostitute," then "mentally retarded", "bueatifull trash", "dumpster", "liar", "happy layer" and "mentally unstable", despite that I never gave them any reason to think of me that way.

-This isn't just one crime - it's a pattern.
-It is a dangerous form of exploitation, where predators can destroy anyone through assault, torture, personal data theft, and deliberate manipulation of social opinion.
+This crime is a dangerous, because predators can destroy anyone through assault, torture, personal data theft, and deliberate manipulation of social opinion.
 Such actions create a system where serious crimes become tolerated, and victims are silenced through humiliation and social isolation.
 Victims are left with long-lasting physical, psychological, and economic harm, while perpetrators face no consequences.
-It violates human rights and allows predators to set precedents where victims have no opportunity to defend themselves against those who obtain their personal data through employment or apartment rental processes.
+It allows predators to set precedents where victims have no opportunity to defend themselves against those who obtain their personal data through employment or apartment rental processes.

 Today it's me - tomorrow it could be anyone, regardless of their background, job position, or social status.